-By doing so, the Council is able to reduce net borrowing costs (despite foregone investment income) and reduce overall treasury risk.
-The benefits of internal and short-term borrowing will be monitored regularly against the potential for incurring additional costs by deferring borrowing into future years when long-term borrowing rates are forecast to rise modestly.
+By doing so, the Council is able to reduce net borrowing costs (despite foregone investment income-which is at very low levels) and reduce overall treasury risk.
+The benefits of internal and short-term borrowing will be monitored regularly against the potential for incurring additional costs by deferring borrowing into future years when long-term borrowing rates are forecast to rise.
 Arlingclose will assist the Council with this 'cost of carry' and breakeven analysis.
-Its output may determine whether the Council borrows additional sums at long-term fixed rates in 2017/18 with a view to keeping future interest costs low, even if this causes additional cost in the short-term.
+Its output may determine whether the Council borrows additional sums at long-term fixed rates in 2016/17 with a view to keeping future interest costs low, even if this causes additional cost in the short-term.

-Alternatively, the Council may arrange forward starting loans during 2017/18, where the interest rate is fixed in advance, but the cash is received in later years.
+Alternatively, the Council may arrange forward starting loans during 2016/17, where the interest rate is fixed in advance, but the cash is received in later years.
 This would enable certainty of cost to be achieved without suffering a cost of carry in the intervening period.

-In addition, the Council may borrow short-term loans to cover unplanned cash flow shortages.
+In addition, the Council may borrow short-term loans (normally for up to one month) to cover unexpected cash flow shortages.